 - Media Studies (B.S.)

-- Modern Languages (B.A. with concentrations in French, Japanese, and Spanish)
+- Modern Languages (B.A. with concentrations in French, Japanese, Spanish and Dual Language Professional)

 - History (B.A., M.A.)